sillsdev/ptx2pdf/docs/ptx2pdf/output.md

 ## Single Column Output

-The onecol macro takes this box and processes it by storing it in the `\galley` box.
-This allows us to reprocess it as often as is needed during output.
-Next we do a noddy vsplit (to the maximum dimension so that everything goes in the first box).
-This is just collect any final mark on the page so far.
-And we set a flag to say whether there are marks on this page.
-We collect the `\outputpenalty` which is the cost of the page break that caused the output to run.
+(1) The onecol macro takes this box and processes it by storing it in the `\galley` box.
+This allows us to reprocess it as often as is needed during output. (+) Next we do a noddy vsplit (to the maximum dimension so that everything goes in the first box).
+This is just to collect any final mark on the page so far.
+And we set a flag to say whether there are marks on this page. (+) We collect the `\outputpenalty` which is the cost of the page break that caused the output to run.
 We will need this to add it back when we put the excess back into the page builder to start the next page.
 The page height used for testing for the best page break is